microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

-In this study we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), five 6 weeks old CB17SCID male mice and two Göttingen minipigs.
+In this study we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), 6 weeks old CB17SCID male mice, 12 weeks old C57BL/6 mice and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli or Swiss legislation on the protection of animals and were approved by the corresponding committees.

 The murine experiment were approved by the local ethical committee of the Canton of Bern, Switzerland under the permit number BE 55/16.